davidesidoti/astrocourse/PROGRESS.md

 - Need to ensure all interactive elements work well on different screen sizes and devices
 - Need to integrate the interactive elements with the main course navigation
 - The Orbit Simulator is computationally intensive and may run slowly on older devices
+- The Vector Field Visualizer may be resource-intensive on older devices due to 3D rendering

 ## Next Steps

 1. ✅ Complete the Trigonometry and Geometry module (COMPLETED)
-2. Continue development of the Calculus module
+2. ✅ Complete development of the Calculus module (COMPLETED)
    - ✅ Create module development plan (COMPLETED)
    - ✅ Create content for Sections 1-3 (COMPLETED)
    - ✅ Implement Derivative Explorer (COMPLETED)